 The CTO focuses on using technology to create innovative products or improve existing ones.
 They explore new technologies and find ways to apply them to make products better and more appealing to customers.

-CTO as a Service oversee the creation of tech products/services that satisfy customer requirements.
+CTO as a Service oversees the creation of tech products/services that satisfy customer requirements.
 Their role involves ongoing exploration of advanced solutions to enhance company offerings.
-They lead teams of engineers and developers to design, assess, and refine final product/service for both attractiveness and functionality.
+They lead teams of engineers and developers to design, assess, and refine the final product/service for both attractiveness and functionality.
 The CTO’s focus is directed to external customers who purchase your company’s products, even if those products aren’t digital or technology-oriented.

 What does a CTO do?